+How to motivate your child/how to encourage children to learn can be a big burden for the best of parents.
 Having Trouble Motivating Your Kids?
-Below I will describe a simple way to get your kids to cooperate with you.
-The easy implementation and management will make it even more appealing.
+Below I will describe how to motivate your child and get them to cooperate with you.
+The easy implementation and management will make it even more effective where their behavior is concered.
 I learned this behavior management plan from a post I read a few months ago.
 Simply modifying it for home is what has worked wonders with my kids and I know it will work for your kids too!
 Trust me, it will help with the frustration and overwhelm of trying to get your kids to listen, promise!

 Check out my freebie below for everything you’ll need right now to get started with your store.
-It comes with free printables (e.g., name tags, store sign and currency!)
+It’s all free and comes with printables (e.g., name tags, store sign and currency!)

 First, pick your store name.

 Nothing too clever is needed and don’t worry about the work involved.
 It is going to be easy!
 I named our store Nana’s Store.
 Its not original; the next step is where there is a little magic.
 Frequent travel landed me relying on my mom for help with my kids.
 Nana being the operative word here.
 And trying to get my kids to cooperate meant trying something besides taking away technology.

 Get creative!
 Our store currency is Nana’s Nickels.
 Pick something that goes with he first letter of the store.
 Nana’s name is Dora, so we could have went with Dora’s Dollars.
 Use your imagination.
 For example, printing dollars with Dora’s face on them would have been great.
 Nickels worked for us because I had a great collections of coins and I could take over the currency when I returned home :).
 Added bonus (and the little magic I talked about in Step One): Rather then snubbing small change I see my kids picking up pennies they find and putting them in their jars!

 Third, select a place to keep the currency.